-For visitors to the Borthwick we are open Monday to Wednesday from 10am to 4pm.
-Please note that the search room and microfilm room are closed between 12.30pm to 1.30pm to accommodate staff lunch breaks and to allow us to clean tables and prepare work spaces for afternoon appointments.
+For visitors to the Borthwick we are open Monday to Wednesday from 9.30am to 4.30pm.
+Please note that the searchroom and microform room are closed between 12.30pm and 1.30pm to allow us to clean tables and prepare work spaces for afternoon appointments.

 For the safety of our visitors and staff, we are limiting the number of appointments available.
 There are two bookable sessions each day.
-These are from 10am to 12.30pm and 1.30pm to 4pm.
+These are from 9.30am to 12.30pm and 1.30pm to 4.30pm.
 All-day appointments can be booked subject to availability.

 Please contact us to book an appointment, either via email or phone:

 We're based in the University of York Library, on the Heslington West campus.
-Unless you are exempt from doing so, please wear a face covering when inside the Library.
+Unless you are exempt from doing so, we strongly recommend wearing a face covering when inside the Library.

 Please tell staff at the Library entrance that you have an appointment at the Borthwick.
 Staff will also be available to direct you to the Borthwick reception and searchroom.

 We will be able to respond to enquiries via email, telephone, post and social media during this time.
 For more extensive enquiries, our searching service has now resumed.
 Our copying service continues to be available but please note that the copying of original probate files remains temporarily suspended.

 Many of our Parish registers, Bishops’ Transcripts and Marriage Bonds and Allegations are available via Find My Past, and our Cause Papers, Archbishops' Registers, and Retreat hospital archive are available, for free, 24/7 online.

 We have installed new signs, perspex screens, and hand sanitiser stations.
 We ask you to practice good hand hygiene, maintain a safe distance from other people and take time to read our guidance.
 We will be cleaning our facilities between each session.

-In order to ensure effective social distancing measures are in place, each morning and afternoon session will accommodate no more than four people at a time in the searchroom and two people at a time in the microform room.
+At present we are still limiting the number of onsite visitors.
+Each morning and afternoon session will accommodate no more than five people at a time in the searchroom and three people at a time in the microform room.

 We strongly recommend that you wear a face covering when visiting the Borthwick Institute for Archives unless you are exempt from doing so.